hunchly/hunchly-maltego/README.md

 ## Using The Hunchly Transforms

-The simplest way to get started is to drag a Hunchly case onto your Maltego graph, and set its name to match a case name in your Hunchly database.
+The simplest way to get started is to drag a Hunchly case entity onto your Maltego graph, and set its name to match a case name in your Hunchly database.
 You can then run transforms against it or run the "Hunchly Full Case Extraction" machine which will pull all of the information for a case into your graph.